-Pregnant women exposed to STDs are at increased risk of infections that can be harmful to their baby and can lead to premature labor.
-All women, including those who are pregnant, who have new or multiple sexual partners, should use condoms to prevent sexually transmitted diseases (STDs).
-Also, women who are herpes negative but have sex with an herpes positive man are advised to use condomes to prevent becoming infected with herpes during pregnancy.
+Pregnant women exposed to STDs are at increased risk of infections that can be harmful to their baby and may lead to premature labor.
+All women who have new or multiple sexual partners, including those who are pregnant, should use condoms to prevent sexually transmitted diseases (STDs).
+Also, women who are herpes negative but have sex with a herpes positive man are advised to use condoms to prevent becoming infected with herpes during pregnancy.

-How may a woman's sexual desire be affected by her pregnancy?
+How is a woman's sexual desire be affected by her pregnancy?

 How can couples deal with these changes in sexual desire?

-Communicate.
+Communicate, communicate, communicate.
 Pregnant women may want affection from their partners without wanting intercourse.
 Partners, however, may sense that lack of interest as a sign of rejection.
 It's important to communicate your needs and to discuss other forms of lovemaking, such as oral sex, massage, or masturbation.
-Why is sex during pregnancy so rarely discussed?
-The literature on the subject is often confusing, and some doctors are uncomfortable discussing matters of sexuality with their patients.
-For these reasons, couples often get the message that they should refrain from sex during pregnancy.
-It's still a taboo subject -- but it shouldn't be.

 How soon after the baby's birth may couples resume intercourse?